blake-regalia/gulp-soda.js/README.md

     domain: {
         // maps sub-directories to their recipe-list-type, i.e., their 'flavor'
         //   each key is the name of a directory within the source directory
-        //   each value is a string that specifies which 'flavor' describes this target
+        //   each value is either a:
+        //       string that specifies which 'flavor' describes this target
+        //       or an array of those strings to specify multiple outputs
         // e.g. :
+        // webapp: 'bundle',
+        //   the range target string may contain a colon `:` to indicate different output dirs
+        // e.g.:
-        // main: 'js',
+        // main: ['es5: dist.es5', 'es6: dist.es6'],
     },

     range: {